 When writing content for your blog, try to cover topics closely related to your freelance services.

 The secret of using your blogs for lead generation is to show your potential clients that you understand the problems and issues they face when running digital marketing campaigns.

 When you explain this in detail, it’s easier for them to trust you as a possible solution provider.

-In addition, when you grow your blog traffic to a decent level, you can use the content for affiliate marketing purposes and make money by recommending products to your readers or eventually sell your own products, like I’m doing with my digital marketing full course.
+In addition, when you grow your blog traffic to a decent level, you can use the content for affiliate marketing purposes and make money by recommending products to your readers or eventually selling your own products, as I’m doing with my digital marketing full course.

 Besides publishing content on your blog, you should also promote your personal brand on other websites and social networks.

-This is something you need to do regardless of your choice of freelance format (business or personal).
+You need to do this regardless of your choice of freelance format (business or personal).

 Even if you decide to operate under a business name, it’s your personal brand as a freelancer that will drive traffic and clients to your door.